olajhidey/katrivs/README.md

 # Katrivs Project

-Source code for the Katrivs project which is a clone like version of Kahoot using SignalWire Chat Messaging SDK
+Source code for the Katrivs project which is a clone like version of Kahoot using SignalWire Chat SDK

 ## Description